Alhammoud/gatsby-blog/src/pages/2018-08-16-start-your-own-app-with-react-part-3/index.md

 }
 ```

 That's all you should need to get the GraphQL service running locally.

+### Terraform changes

 We also need to make some changes to our Terraform configuration to:
 - Spin up a new Lambda for GraphQL
 - Spin up a new API Gateway for the new Lambda
 - Tell Cloudfront to forward all `/graphql` requests to our API Gateway